grz0zrg/fsynth/documentation/mk/docs/tutorials/synthesis_methods.md

 Channels settings appear automatically when they are assigned to slices.

-You can rescan the grain folder on the audio server by clicking on the corresponding button.
+You can rescan the grain folder on the audio server by clicking on the corresponding 'Reload samples' button.

 Synthesis

-- The synthesis method to use for this particular channel
+- The synthesis method to use for particular channels

+Synth. parameters (Granular synthesis only)

 Granular envelope